CAAPIM/Releases/README.md

 ### Features and Enhancements

-#### JWT Access Token Support

-The JWT access token is now supported by the CA Mobile API Gateway.
-For more information, see [Token Configuration] (https://docops.ca.com/ca-api-management-oauth-toolkit/4-3/en/installation-workflow/configure-authentication/token-configuration).

 #### iOS 12 Support
 The iOS Mobile SDK supports iOS version 12.

 #### Create Custom Device Attributes

 #### Xamarin for Mobile Developer Console (MDC)
-The MDC user interface now includes the steps to install the Xamarin SDK.
+The MDC wizard now includes the high-level steps to install the Xamarin SDK.

-#### ProGuard Support
+#### ProGuard Compatibility
-The Mobile SDK for Android supports using the open source tool ProGuard that makes Android and Java apps smaller and faster.
+The Mobile SDK for Android is compatibile with ProGuard, the open source tool used to make Android and Java apps smaller and faster.

+#### iOS Device Registration Redesign
+To properly handle how Apple handles device IDs during app uninstall/reinstall, we redesigned device registration in iOS SDK.
+The redesign further minimizes "Device is already registered" errors, and allows SSO between apps that use different bundle identifiers.

+#### Do we add character limitation in email address in Known Issues? (hotfix item).
+#### iOS device registration
 #### Samsung SDS 1.0 Support ??
 #### Upload Large Files over HTTP (multi-part form data)
 #### Enhanced Proximity Login QR Code (Cordova)

-#### Improved Documentation (Swift and Blueprints) ??
-#### mas device identifier??
+#### JWT Access Token Support

+The JWT access token is now supported by the CA Mobile API Gateway.
+For more information, see [Token Configuration] (https://docops.ca.com/ca-api-management-oauth-toolkit/4-3/en/installation-workflow/configure-authentication/token-configuration).

 ### Deprecation Notices

 - MASStorage for Cloud documentation has been removed from the Mobile SDK 1.8.00 and MAG 4.2.00 documentation.
 MASStorage for local device storage is still supported.
 - The Samsung Pass SDK for Android is no longer supported for fingerprint recognition.
-Use the Fingerprint Session Lock/Unlock feature documented in the Mobile SDK Guides.
+Use the Fingerprint Session Lock/Unlock feature documented in the Mobile SDK for Android Guide.

 ### Product Compatibility